ibmdb/node-ibm_db/APIDocumentation.md

 Issue an asynchronous SQL query to the database which is currently open and return (err, result, outparams) to callback function. `result` is ODBCResult object.
 Uisng `result`, call `result.fetchAllSync()` to retrieve all rows; call `result.getColumnMetadataSync()` to get meta data info or call `result.fetchSync()` to retrieve each row one by one and process.
 Execute `result.closeSync()` once done with the `result` object.
 `query` returns all the rows on call, but `queryResult` returns the result object and rows need to be fetched by the caller.

-* **sqlQuery** - The SQL query to be executed or an Object in the form {"sql": sqlQuery, "params":bindingParameters, "noResults": noResultValue}. noResults accepts only true or false values.
+* **sqlQuery** - The SQL query to be executed or an Object in the form {"sql": sqlQuery, "params":bindingParameters, "noResults": noResultValue, "ArraySize": n}. noResults accepts only true or false values.
 If true - queryResult() will not return any result object and value of result will be null.
 "sql" field is mandatory in Object, others are _OPTIONAL_.
+For **Array Insert**, `ArraySize` must be passed and sqlQuery must be an object.
+Check [test-array-insert.js](https://github.com/ibmdb/node-ibm_db/blob/master/test/test-array-insert.js) for example.

 * **bindingParameters** - _OPTIONAL_ - An array of values that will be bound to any ? characters (called parameter marker) in `sqlQuery`. bindingParameters in sqlQuery Object takes precedence over it.